 Butyric acid (also known as butyrate) is a beneficial fatty acid that has been shown to improve cholesterol levels, lower triglycerides, promote healthy body weight, and restore gut health.
 It can even help reverse cancer.
 Read more about these benefits here.

 8. You can make your own.

 Yes, you can!
 And it’s incredibly easy.
 I’ve made my own butter by shaking fresh cream in a jar (tiresome, yes, but also a great arm workout!) and by mixing it in my Cuisinart food processor.

 Food Renegade did a great post about making butter here (check out the comments–lots of helpful tips and questions there).

 Raw dairy has some fantastic benefits because it contains the natural enzymes and co-factors that aid in the absorption and utilization its nutrients.
 Although raw butter can’t be found in most stores, you may be able to find it from a local farmer or you can make your own if you have access to raw cream.

 Culturing the cream before making raw butter is a great way to increase the bioavailability of the nutrients found in butter.
 Simply leave your raw cream out at room temperature for about 7 hours to let it culture and then make your butter as usual.
 You can also find cultured butter in some stores and farmers markets.

+This is just a small list of reasons why I love butter.
 I’m sure I could go on, but now it’s your turn: do you love butter?
 Tell us in the comments below!

 Read more posts about butter: